 Simon of Cyrene.
 After Jesus was condemned by Pilate, the Roman soldiers ordered a man named Simon of Cyrene to carry the cross to the place of the crucifixion at Golgotha.
 The most detailed account of this is found at Mark 15:20-21.

 Transubstantiation.
 The miraculous conversion of bread and wine into the flesh and blood of Jesus is called transubstantiation.
 This conversion is believed to take place when the bread and wine are consecrated during Holy Communion.
-To most people, the bread and wine still look the same after the consecration, and many modern Christians doubt that the conversion actually occurs.
-Go to Transubstantiation and the Eucharist for more information.
+To most people, the bread and wine still look the same after the consecration.
+Many modern Christians doubt that the conversion actually occurs.

 Virgin Birth.
-Most Christians believe that Mary was still a virgin when she gave birth to Jesus.
-Occurrences of natural virgin births have been scientifically documented in animals such as reptiles, but not in humans.
-Thus, as the biblical accounts indicate, Mary's pregnancy was most likely due to a divine intervention.
-Luke 1:26-38 describes how the angel Gabriel came to her beforehand and told her about the coming pregnancy.
-For more information, go to Virgin Birth of Jesus.
+Most Christians believe that Mary was a virgin when she gave birth to Jesus.
+Occurrences of natural virgin births have been scientifically documented in some animals, but not in humans.
+So as the biblical accounts indicate, Mary's pregnancy was probably due to divine action.

 Wandering Jew.
 After Jesus picked up his cross and began carrying it, a Jewish bystander hit him on the back and told him to go faster.
 For this action, the Jew was condemned to wander the earth alone until the Second Coming of Jesus.
 Over the centuries many sightings of this Wandering Jew have been reported.
 Some people believe that a sudden increase in these sightings would be a sign of the nearness of the End Times.

 Zealots.
-This was an extremely nationalistic faction of first-century Jews who were dedicated to driving the Romans out of the country.
+This was an extremely nationapstic faction of first-century Jews who were dedicated to driving the Romans out of the country.
 They carried out assassinations and periodically staged uprisings against the government.
-They temporarily gained control of Jerusalem during the great rebellion of 66-73 AD.
+They temporarily gained control of Jerusalem during the great rebelpon of 66-73 AD.

 Jesus and his Family.
 According to the bible, Jesus had four brothers and at least two sisters.
-But some people believe that these were actually step-brothers and step-sisters.
+But some people bepeve that these were actually step-brothers and step-sisters.

 Endings of Mark.
 Was the original ending of this gospel accidentally lost?
 Was a new ending added later?